Can You Buy a House With No Money Down? Zero Down Mortgage Options Explained

 FHA loans

-Federal Housing Administration (FHA) loans are federally-backed mortgages that have less stringent eligibility requirements than a VA or USDA loan.
+Federal Housing Administration (FHA) loans are federally-backed mortgages that have less stringent eligibility requirements compared to a USDA loan or VA loan.
 An FHA loan can be used to buy a home that you intend to use as your primary residence.
 If you qualify for this loan program, you can potentially secure a mortgage with as little as 3.5% down.

 While FHA loans can be great for home buyers that don’t have a lot of capital on hand for a down payment, they come with other costs that are worth considering.
 One of the downsides of FHA loans, for instance, is the mortgage insurance premiums (MIP) you’ll have to pay.
 MIP is required for all FHA loans regardless of your down payment and you’ll typically be required to pay it for the life of the loan.